Registering for Classes

 YES!
-If you have an advising hold on your account, you will need to meet with your current faculty advisor if your paperwork for changing your major has not yet been processed.
+If you have an advising hold on your account, you will need to meet with your current faculty advisor if your Google form request for changing your major has not yet been processed.
 Once you submit your change of major form to Erwin 106 and your account is updated, you will receive a faculty advisor in your new department.

 What should I do to prepare for registration?

 Consult DegreeWorks and/or an advisor to see what classes you still need to take.
 Then, find out what classes will be offered in the upcoming semester by viewing the on-line Master Schedule (http://masterschedule.geneseo.edu).
 Log into you’re my.geneseo.edu account and click on registration, then make a plan.
 Create several plans (one preferred and a few backups).
 Find out your registration date and time (available on Knightweb) and set an alarm for that day J. Visit the Academic Peer Mentors in Erwin 219 if you have questions about preparing for registration.

 How do I make a registration plan?

 Go to KnightWeb.
 Click Student, then Registration and Plan Ahead.
 Find the semester you want to make a plan for.
 Now you can search and add potential classes to a plan.
 You can create up to 5 plans, but one must be your preferred plan.
 Ensure that your ideal course schedule is your preferred plan before registration begins.
 On registration day, you'll be able to quickly and easily upload your plan -- meaning that you can add all the classes in your preferred plan with one click.
 Having more than one plan will allow you to have a quick and readily available backup classes on your screen on registration day, rather than having to search for those classes.

 How do I find out my registration time?